kzkaed/CSS-Interns/README.md

 Each year, a group of 8th graders from Catherine Cook School are able to attend a day of software or design Apprenticeship at 8th Light.

-A typical day introduces the students to software, design, executive and back office teams with a QA session with each of the teams.
+A typical day introduces the students to a variety of experiences common in the software industry and at 8th Light.

 ### Highlights
-- students join a software or design team for a daily standup or retrospective
+- QA session with software, design, and back office teams
-- learn and experience the process and tools for software delivery and communication
+- learn about the process and tools for software delivery and communication
-- learn and experience a code and architecture review for the software system
+- experience a code and architecture review for a software system
 - architect and implement individual projects with guidance from crafters
 - participate in a conversation about a code base while mob or pair programming
 - introduction to git (a fundamental collaborative versioning system)
+- join a software or design team for a daily standup or retrospective

 Depending on the student interests a variety of student projects are available

-_Introduction to HTML, CSS and JavaScript_
+> _Introduction to HTML, CSS and JavaScript_

-_Storyboarding Mobile Apps in Xcode with Swift_
+> _Storyboarding Mobile Apps in Xcode with Swift_

-_Imperative vs Function Programming Languages_
+> _Imperative vs Function Programming Languages_

-_Koans - Programming Puzzles in a Variety of Languages_
+> _Koans - Programming Puzzles in a Variety of Languages_

 See Student Projects: <https://kzkaed.github.io/student-projects/>